 - Their leaves tend to droop, which means they can end up collecting water and creating a breeding ground for bacteria and mold.

 - If you have a spider plant, be sure to water it regularly and clean its leaves regularly.

-Bromeliads are an interesting very low light indoor tree that come in an array of vibrant colors, shapes and sizes.
+Bromeliads are interesting low light indoor tree plants that come in an array of vibrant colors, shapes and sizes.
 They have a unique shape of a center cup surrounded by hundreds of leaves that form a rosette.